 - Your injuries included some form of financial costs

 Successfully holding a party at fault for electric shock injuries is not a simple task on your own.
 You will need to determine who caused your injuries, if negligence occurred, the overall costs of your injuries, review the at-fault party’s insurance policy, and negotiate with an insurance adjuster for compensation.
 This requires a significant amount of time and resources, which can be difficult while you are recovering from your injuries.
 That is why contacting a skilled attorney could be your best bet at recovering compensation.

-If you or someone you love has sustained electrical injuries due to the negligence of another party, it is in your best interest to speak with a New York personal injury lawyer at Wingate, Russotti, Shapiro & Halperin, LLP, as soon as possible.
+If you or someone you love has sustained electrical injuries due to the negligence of another party, it is in your best interest to speak with a New York personal injury lawyer at Wingate, Russotti, Shapiro, Moses & Halperin, LLP, as soon as possible.
 Our legal team will need to launch an in-depth investigation to recover all evidence that can support your case, from maintenance logs to witness statements.
 We thoroughly prepare every case as though it is going to trial and can aggressively pursue compensation in a variety of cases on your behalf.
 Contact us at (212) 986-7353 to find out if you have a case and what damages you may be entitled to claim.